 All the basic tips to start getting ready for a trip to remember is compiled here.
 This is the guide we share with all of our clients to assure their full satisfaction during their journey along Peru.
-Thanks for reading us and being a RESPONSible traveller as every one that informs and research about its destination is one of our tribe.
+Thanks for reading us and being a RESPONSible traveller as everyone that gets informed and research about its destination is one of our tribe.
 Our tips to travel to Peru are nine basic categories as follow:

 Seasons and climate

 Peru is a tropical country with marked seasons and a varied topography that make of its climate a highly variable aspect along the whole territory.

 December, January and February is summer time, that is generally characterized by rains along the country except for the coast.
 This is a period of time where most of the touristic activities are not recommended.
 It also coincides with the peruvian school vacations, so nationals tend to move during this season.
 This is for instance considered the low season.

 On the contrary, the winter time comprises July, August and September, and this is when rains affect the coast (of Lima almost exclusively), while the rest of the country is suitable to visit.
 Of course winter also is accompanied by lower temperatures along the country, but the northern coast and the jungle are always exceptions, as weather varies little.
 This is for instance considered the high season.

 To have a reference, historical records of extreme temperatures go from -20 °C to 34 °C (-4 to 93 fahrenheit) but more realistic ranges go from -10 °C during winter and at elevations above 4000 m, to 30 °C at the coast or the jungle during summer (14 to 86 fahrenheit).

 The rest of the year tends to be average, in terms of temperatures and precipitations and, considering if it is either low or high season, it is a very pleasant time to visit the country.